MultiPaper/MultiPaper/README.md

 Some other things to look out for:

-  * Caches can prevent the plugin from getting the most up to date data.
+  * Caches can prevent the plugin from getting the most up-to-date data.
   * `PlayerJoinEvent` and `PlayerQuitEvent` will only be called on one server, however other events for the player could be called on any server.
   * `Bukkit.broadcastMessage` will send the message to all players on all MultiPaper servers.
-  * `Bukkit.getOnlinePlayers` will return the players on all MultiPaper servers, an API will be made available for determining which players are on your server, and which players are on other servers.
+  * `Bukkit.getOnlinePlayers` will return the players on all MultiPaper servers.
+You can use `Player.isLocalPlayer()` to determine if the player is on your server or not.

 ### Using the MultiPaper API as a dependency